-It's mango season which means mangos not only taste fabulous this time of year, but they are also affordable.
+It's mango season, so mangos taste fabulous this time of year and are affordable.
 I love mangos, and nothing tastes better than a mango salad on a hot summer day.
-The secret to a fabulous mango salad, however, is the combination of flavors in the salad ingredients and fresh lime peanut dressing.
+However, the secret to a fabulous mango salad recipe is the combination of flavors in the salad ingredients and fresh lime peanut dressing.

-In order to turn my mango salad into a nutrient-dense powerhouse of ingredients, I chose kale as my base before adding a bunch of fabulous colors and flavors.
+To turn this mango salad recipe into a nutrient-dense powerhouse of ingredients, I chose kale as my base before adding fabulous colors and flavors.

-According to Healthline, of all the super healthy greens, kale is king.
-It is definitely one of the healthiest and most nutritious plant foods in existence.
-For instance, kale is loaded with all sorts of beneficial compounds, some of which have powerful medicinal properties.
+For instance, kale is loaded with beneficial compounds, some of which have powerful medicinal properties.

 For example, kale is a popular vegetable and a member of the cabbage family.
-Similar to cabbage, broccoli, cauliflower, collard greens, and Brussels sprouts, kale is a cruciferous vegetable.
+Kale is cruciferous, like cabbage, broccoli, cauliflower, collard greens, and Brussels sprouts.